tonvlad88/SearchImage/README.md

 # Search Image App

-This project allows you to search different images from the internet using the Pixabay API (https://pixabay.com/api/docs/).
+This project allows you to search different images from the internet using the [Pixabay API](https://pixabay.com/api/docs/).

 ## Prerequisites